 The first rule concerns the Email field, which is required not to be empty.
 Select Email Address in the fields dropdown, and set the Comparison Operator to Is not empty.
 Next, click on the first button with the plus icon to add a second rule.
 From the fields dropdown, select Terms of Service and set the Operator to Is checked.

 Our rules should look like in the screenshot below:

-Next, we'll need to set the actions for our condition which in our case is to show the submit button when our condition is met and hide it when the condition is not met.
+Next, we'll need to set the actions for our condition, which is to show the submit button when it is met and hide it when it is not met.
 Therefore, our actions should look like in the screenshot below:

 Behavior of Conditional Logic

 Keep the following behavior in mind as you work with conditional logic in your forms:

 - Target fields will be only included in the submission data if they are displayed when the form is submitted.

 - Target fields are only required if they are displayed when the form is submitted.